AmineZouitine/VolumeList-Cpp/README.md

 ### Creation

-Creation of a VolumeList of type string, with a maximum volume of 100 units and a not dynamics size.
+Creation of a VolumeList of type string, with a maximum volume of 100 units and a non dynamics size.

 ```cc
 auto volume_list = VolumeList<std::string>{100};  // type can be anything.